Get Your Scallion and Leek Fix – Economically

 Well, okay, she gets a pass!
 And now we all know!

-So, go to the supermarket or farmer’s market and pick up a nice fresh bunch of scallions.
+So, go to the supermarket or farmer’s market and pick up nice fresh bunches of scallions and leeks.
 Use the greens as needed, then place the bulbs in a glass with clean, cool water and place in a sunny spot.
 I use the windowsill over the Test Kitchen sink.

-Change the water everyday and you have instantly become an indoor micro-farmer.
+Change the water every day and you have instantly become an indoor micro-farmer.
 Snip greens off as needed.
-I have kept the same bunch going for more than month.
+I have kept the same bunch going for more than a month.
 Enjoy!

 Hi there, thank you so much for your articles!
 I have a question though; can you clarify which part of the scallions you can eat on Low FODMAP?
 In your article about LEEK you used a really great picture to visualize.
 Is it possible to add a similar one to this article too?